assafmu/wav2letter_pytorch/README.md

 To see the decoded outputs compared to the test data, run with either ```--print-samples``` or ```print-all```.

 You can use a LM during decoding.
 The LM is expected to be a valid ARPA model, loaded with kenlm.
 Add ```--lm-path``` to use it.
 See ```--beam-search-params``` to fine tune your parameters for beam search.

+## Differences from article

+There are some subtle differences between this implementation and the original.

+We use CTC loss instead of ASG, which leads to a small difference in labels definition and output interpretation.

+We currently use spectrogram features instead of MFCC, which achieved the best results in the original article.

+Some of the network hyperparameters are different - convolution kernel sizes, strides, and default sample rate.

 ## Acknowledgements
 This work was originally based off [Silversparro's Wav2Letter](https://github.com/silversparro/wav2letter.pytorch).